 Printing on dark materials doesn’t work well because you can’t print white with a printer, but you can be crazy cool and bleach a t-shirt in the place you want to sublimate.
 Or some people iron-on white glitter htv (which has a polyester base) and then sublimate onto that.

-Where Can I Purchase Sublimation Blanks?
+Where to Purchase Sublimation Blanks

 Many of my friends recommended Coastal Business (especially if you’re purchasing in bulk) when I first asked them this question.
 But most of the sublimation blanks I’ve experimented on I found on Amazon.
 You can see some of the blanks I’ve found in this blog post.

 My Favorite Sublimation Blanks